Dilution Reserve definition

 Dilution Reserve means, for any month, the product (expressed as a percentage) of: (a) the sum of (i) 2.0 times the Adjusted Dilution Ratio as of the immediately preceding Cut-Off Date, plus (ii) the Dilution Volatility Component as of the immediately preceding Cut-Off Date, times (b) the Dilution Horizon Ratio as of the immediately preceding Cut-Off Date.

-Dilution Reserve means, at any date, (i) the amount by which the Dilution Ratio exceeds five percent (5%) multiplied by (ii) the Eligible Receivables on such date.
+Dilution Reserve means, on any date, an amount equal to (i) the Dilution Reserve Percentage, multiplied by (ii) the Net Receivables Balance as of the opening of business of the Servicer on such date.